sapnauroojiqbal/React-beautiful-designs/README.md

 # React-beautiful-designs
-You can add different Components / pages with beautiful designs in src
+You can add different Components with beautiful designs in src / Components and then call in App.js